imrefazekas/harcon/README.md

 In a workflow, a contextual object is very desired to be set for the business entities participating and sharing some environmental state or values.
 If you implement a financial transaction management system, currencies should be added to the terms object making the information accessible to all entities interoperating within the workflow.
 Or if you have a "logged in" entity, you might want to pass on the token of that given entity to be validated by other entities in the workflow in progress.
+It is very important to note, that the same object is used by the [harcon](https://github.com/imrefazekas/harcon) itself to share services with the entities.

-Should you define your business functions as below, the terms will be passed and managed by [harcon](https://github.com/imrefazekas/harcon)
+Should you define your business functions as below, the terms will be passed automatically:

 ```javascript
 module.exports = {